-This tower has stood tall since 1925 as a symbol of Miami’s growth and personality through the years.
+This tower has stood tall since 1925 as a symbol of Miami’s growth and personality.
 This is a place to visit to understand the start of the glamourous city of Miami.

 The 3,400 square-foot oceanfront basketball arena is the home court of the NBA’s Miami Heat.
 The 19,00 capacity arena has been awarded the Leed Green Building certification for being an energy-efficient building.

-When there isn’t an exciting basketball game, the American Airlines Arena hosts more than 80 music and other events, including WWE Smackdown.
-There has been an impressive lineup of artists who have performed at this 19,600 capacity arena including, Jennifer Lopez, Ariana Grande, and The Weeknd.
+When there isn’t an exciting basketball game, the American Airlines Arena hosts over 80 music and other events, including WWE Smackdown.
+There has been an impressive lineup of artists who have performed at this 19,600-capacity arena, including Jennifer Lopez, Ariana Grande, and The Weeknd.

-One of the oldest oceanariums in the United States, the Miami sea aquarium is spread over 38-acres.
-It houses sea mammals, among others like manatees, birds, sea turtles, and sharks.
+One of the oldest oceanariums in the United States, the Miami Seaquarium is spread over 38 acres.
+It houses sea mammals, among others, like manatees, birds, sea turtles, and sharks.
 The famous ‘Flipper’ movie was also shot in this Miami sea aquarium.

-The park offers daily events and overnight camps for the kids club and even boy scouts.
+The park offers daily events and overnight camps for the kids club and Boy Scouts.
 On your visit, be sure to meet Lolita, the world’s oldest captive orca.

 The shining beacon of historic buildings of Miami is located right in the middle of Downtown.
-The recently restored 1926 silent movie palace, complete with baroque balconies and red velvet curtains, exudes charisma.
+The recently restored 1926 silent movie palace, complete with elaborate balconies and red velvet curtains, exudes charisma.

 The Olympia Theater hosts film screenings, concerts, art exhibits, and other events under a simulated night sky ceiling graced by Elvis Presley, B.B.
 King, Luciano Pavarotti, and many others.
 It is a must-visit for history and intriguing creative and artistic events.

 The Wynwood neighborhood is a must-go place for all social media influencers.
-A center for creativity, Wynwood is mostly known for street art, galleries, and colorful restaurants.
+A center for creativity, Wynwood is mainly known for street art, galleries, and colorful restaurants.

-Wynwood was a collection of dilapidated warehouses, which turned into a canvas for street artists.
+Wynwood was a collection of dilapidated warehouses, which became a canvas for street artists.
 Many well-known and famous street artists have marked the space with sensational murals that have converted the landscape.

 The Wynwood Walls, an outdoor museum and gallery, is a striking place to view the unique street art made by the most famous artists.
 Each year during Art Basel, the walls are painted over for a new exhibition featuring international artists.

 Every wall space of Wynwood is a piece of art.
-But it is also known to be a host for the best restaurants and bars in Miami, Florida.
-You can visit the Latin-inspired Veza Sur for a good brew to enjoy with Latin music and a sizeable menu.
+But it is also known to host the best restaurants and bars in Miami, Florida.
+You can visit the Latin-inspired Veza Sur for a good brew with Latin music and a sizeable menu.

-Other craft breweries like the Wynwood Brewing Company and Cervecera La Tropical also make a good trip.
-Much-loved eateries including The Salty, Zak The Bakery, and Panther Coffee are good places to grab a delicious bite.
+Craft breweries like the Wynwood Brewing Company and Cervecera La Tropical also make a good trip.
+Much-loved eateries, including The Salty, Zak The Bakery, and Panther Coffee, are good places to grab a delicious bite.

-Wynwood is a host to more than 70 galleries filled with contemporary art collections and street art murals.
+Wynwood hosts over 70 galleries with contemporary art collections and street art murals.
 Museum of Grafitti, de la Cruz Collection, and Rubell Museum are a few of the best contemporary art museums to visit on the trip to Wynwood.

 The Pérez Art Museum Miami building was designed by Pritzker Prize-winning architects Herzog & de Meuron based on the 1930s design of Stiltsville homes built offshore.
 It has wide-open spaces and outstanding views, making it a must in all the things to do in Miami.

-The Wolfsnian, Florida International University is a museum, research center, and library hosting a large collection dating from 1850 to 1950.
-The immense collection of more than 200,000 photographs, designs, artifacts, and artwork symbolizes being modern.
+The Wolfsnian, Florida International University is a museum, research center, and library hosting an extensive collection dating from 1850 to 1950.
+The immense collection of more than 200,000 photographs, designs, artifacts, and artwork symbolizes modernity.

-Coral gables museum was once a police station and a fire station.
-It boasts a large gallery spanning more than 3000-square feet and an expansive public plaza.
+Coral Gables Museum was once a police station and a fire station.
+It boasts a large gallery of over 3,000 square feet and an expansive public plaza.
 It comprises lectures, concerts, and permanent and traveling exhibits of art and design.

 The museum offers tour guides on the first Saturday of every month to understand more about the decorative art display and the beautiful city.

 Taking a stroll into the elaborate gardens will take you to Versailles.
-Inspired by Venetian architecture, the Vizcaya Museum showcases intricate Renaissance tapestries, Roman sculptures, Chinese object d’art, Rocco furniture, and early 20th century paintings.
-James Deering estate was built as a private waterfront for the millionaire in 1914.
+Inspired by Venetian architecture, the Vizcaya Museum showcases intricate Renaissance tapestries, Roman sculptures, Chinese object d’art, Rocco furniture, and early 20th-century paintings.
+James Deering’s estate was built as a private waterfront for the millionaire in 1914.

 A palazzo-like east terrace of the Vizcaya museum gives glittering views of the Biscayne Bay.
-The whole structure transports you to different places across Italy with various rooms styled after different places like Milan, Palmero, and Venice.
+The whole structure transports you to different places across Italy, with various rooms styled after other places like Milan, Palmero, and Venice.

-Unlike the Medditerian Revival mansions at Coral Gables or the Art Deco buildings of the South beach, The Coral Castle Museum is a singular structure.
+Unlike the Medditerian Revival mansions at Coral Gables or the Art Deco buildings of South Beach, The Coral Castle Museum is a singular structure.
 It is said that the 1,100-ton coral rock castle was built single-handedly by a man who lost his love.

 The structure alludes to mysteries like that of Stonehenge.
-It is a marvel structure to tour to view coral rock sculptures built in the 1920s.
+It is a marvelous structure to tour to view coral rock sculptures built in the 1920s.

-You can gaze at the stars or explore the feathered dinosaur, this museum offer hours of entertainment for everyone.
+You can gaze at the stars or explore the feathered dinosaur; this museum offers hours of entertainment for everyone.

 It has presented several influential artists like Erwin Wurm, El Anatsui, Eve Sussman, and more.
-The Bass is a non-profit museum that presents a diverse selection of media and artistic viewpoints that reveal a fresh perspective on the cultural context of Miami beach.
+The Bass is a non-profit museum that offers a diverse selection of media and artistic viewpoints that reveal a fresh perspective on the cultural context of Miami Beach.

 You can pick up a souvenir from the Kid Smart Educational Gift Shop and enjoy a meal at Subway while you spend a fun day at the Miami Children’s Museum.

-Away from the bright lights and busy things to do in Miami, Everglades National Park is a display of nature’s beauty.
+Away from the bright lights, Everglades National Park displays nature’s beauty.
 Just a short drive from the Downtown, the reserve displays a unique ecosystem of mangrove forests, freshwater prairies, and flocks of birds, animals, and various plant species.

-World Heritage Site and International Biosphere Reserve, this tropics region is home to diverse fauna and flora.
-So make a trip down to the Florida Everglades or the River of Grass to explore the wild.
+World Heritage Site and International Biosphere Reserve, this tropical region is home to diverse fauna and flora.
+So, travel to the Florida Everglades or the River of Grass to explore the wild.

-The only tropical zoo in the continental United States hosts more than 3000 animals.
-The Miami-Dade zoological park and gardens have five main exhibit sections: Mission Everglades, Africa, Asia, Australia, and Amazon and Beyond.
+The only tropical zoo in the continental United States hosts over 3000 animals.
+The Miami-Dade Zoological Park and Gardens have five main exhibit sections: Mission Everglades, Africa, Asia, Australia, and Amazon and Beyond.